Itheum/core-sol-bonding-staking-sc/README.md

 pub const ADMIN_PUBKEY: Pubkey = pubkey!("AxDG4CDKrn8s3a1caY69nQYCjR8YnxqjhMPwhUGFKL2Q");
 ```

-We we re-Build the program: (DO NOT delete the target folder this time before running)
+We re-Build the program: (DO NOT delete the `target` folder this time before running)

 ```
 $ anchor build